Amanpandey001/verify-user/README.md

 i prefer mongodb compass ngl cuz gui but there isnt any tutorial available so, ill be learning using mongodb atlas and ill try to migrate on mongodb compass :D

 follow on insta tho: @amanp.5234

+## LOGS

+7/aug/24- created backend to save user credentials on db and to send automated testing email , no front end developed yet, pls use your own .env things